OutlierVentures/buyco-procurement-data-browser/README.md

 git clone git@github.com:OutlierVentures/buyco-procurement-data-browser.git
 ```

 Create a working branch to create your changes.
-Any commits to the main branches go through pull requests.
+Create a pull request when you want something to be committed to `develop`.

 ```
 git checkout -b my-new-branch